arlenawu/kickstarter-analysis/README.md

 Analyzing Kickstarter campaign trends for playwright Louise

 ## Overview of Project
 This project examines the outcomes of kickstarter campaigns for plays by analyzing the campaigns' successes or failures based on the time of year they were launched, and how high their fundraising goals were.
+The dataset includes kickstarter campaigns ranging from 2009 to 2017.

 ### Purpose
 This purpose of this project is to see whether the launch date or the fundraising goals for plays on Kickstarter has any relation to whether or not a campaign is successful.

 ## Analysis and Challenges
+The analysis can be broken down into two sections -- analysis of campaign outcomes based on launch date, and analysis of campaign outcomes based on fundraising goals.
+Before tackling either of these sections, however, a few changes needed to be made to the raw dataset.

 ### Analysis of Outcomes Based on Launch Date